vvoytas/free-cookie-banner/README.md

 # What is free cookie banner?

-Free cookie banner is a smallest and simplest JavaScript plugin for alerting users about the use of cookies on your website after bootstrap, jquery and jquery.cookie.
+Free cookie banner is a smallest and simplest JavaScript plugin for alerting users about the use of cookies on your website.

 # Dependencies